You are here

 How can I prepare for an interview?

-We want graduates that have a genuine interest in better public services and a true desire to work in an organisation that has a professional services culture.
+We want graduates that have a genuine interest in better public services and a true desire to work in an organisation that has a professional, client-services culture.
 Our strategic plan and annual reports on our website will give you good insight into who we are and what we do.
 Follow us on LinkedIn to keep up to date on QAO.

 Consider what questions you have of us to ensure that a career with QAO aligns to your career goals.